SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Data Plane Design

-Since one switch may have multiple pipes and pipes do not share states, we place the stale set in the egress pipes and route packets that operate on the same \emph{fingerprint} to the same pipe, according to the prefix of the \emph{fingerprint}.
-After entering an egress pipe, a packet can only leave the pipe from ports connected to it.
-If the destination port of the packet belongs to another pipe, the switch uses \emph{packet mirroring} to redirect the packet to the correct pipe, as in prior studies~\cite{Jin2017NetCache,Yu2020NetLock}.
+Since a switch may have multiple pipes and pipes do not share state, we place the dirty set in the egress pipes in a shared-nothing manner.
+Each pipe is responsible for fingerprints with different prefixes, and packets are routed accordingly.
+If a packet accesses a fingerprint managed by a pipe different from its destination port, the switch mirrors it to the destination pipe, as in prior studies~\cite{Jin2017NetCache,Yu2020NetLock}.

-\paragraph{Address rewriter.} If a stale set insertion fails due to overflow, {\sys} needs to redirect the packet to servers for fallback handling.
-The \emph{address rewriter} performs this by overwriting the destination MAC address and egress port.
+\paragraph{Address rewriter.} If a dirty-set insertion fails due to overflow, the switch redirects the packet using the \emph{alternative MAC address} field in the packet header for fallback handling.
+The \emph{address rewriter} overwrites the L2 destination field with this alternative address, and the switch forwards accordingly.